Co-Authored By:

 - Computerized tomography (CT) scan.

-Then, can Ulcers be detected by blood tests?
+Regarding this, can Ulcers be detected by blood tests?

 The most common laboratory test fordiagnosingpeptic ulcers is a blood test for thepresence ofantibodies to H. pylori.
 A stool sample may be collectedto lookfor the H. pylori antigen.
 A breath test also isavailable.Some invasive procedures may be used to diagnoseanulcer.

-One may also ask, can ulcer be diagnosed without endoscopy?
+Regarding this, can ulcer be diagnosed without endoscopy?

 Often, doctors will treatwithoutconfirming the diagnosis withendoscopy.
 If the causeis not likely to be fromtaking NSAIDs, then it is verylikely to be from H.pylori.